-How To Subtract in Google Sheets with a Formula
+How to Subtract in Google Sheets

 The MINUS Function

 One notable difference between Excel and Sheets is that Google’s spreadsheet application includes a MINUS function.

 To add the MINUS function to a worksheet, open a blank spreadsheet in Google Sheets.
 As an example, enter ‘250’ in cell B3 and ‘200’ in cell B4.
 Select cell B5 and enter ‘=MINUS(B3, B4)’ in the function bar.
 Cell B5 will return the value 50 when you press Enter.

-The Subtract Formula
+The Subtract Formula In Google Sheets

 Google Sheets spreadsheet.
-Enter the formula ‘=250-200’ in the fx bar, and press the Return key.
-C3 will now include the total 50.
+Enter the formula ‘=250-200’ in the fx bar, then press the Enter key.
+50 will appear in cell C3.

 Subtract Dates in Google Spreadsheets

 subtract dates with the subtraction formula.
 You can find the number of days between dates by entering the dates in spreadsheet cells and including their cell references in the formula.
-Enter the dates in U.S. format, which is otherwise mm/dd/yyyy.
+Enter the dates in the U.S. date format into Google Sheets, which is mm/dd/yyyy.

-Subtracting Cell Range Totals
+Subtracting Cell Range Totals in Sheets

 Google Sheets users can deduct cell range totals by incorporating the SUM function within a subtraction formula.
-As such, you don’t need to add separate SUM functions to a couple of cells first to deduct two, or more, column totals.
+As such, you don’t need to add separate SUM functions to a couple of cells first to deduct two or more column totals.

-Google Sheets includes an Add Sheet button that enables you to add more worksheets to a spreadsheet.
+Subtracting Cell Values in Multiple Worksheets Google Sheets includes an Add Sheet button that enables you to add more worksheets to a spreadsheet.
 If you add multiple worksheets to your spreadsheet, you might need to subtract numbers in alternative sheets.
 You can do that by including sheet references within a subtraction formula.

 Add Sheet button at the bottom left of Google Sheets to add Sheet 2 to the spreadsheet.
-Click Sheet 2 and enter ‘125’ in cell B10.
+Click Sheet 2 and enter ‘125’ in cell B3.